-Prior contact was assessed using the Level of Familiarity Questionnaire (LOF) (Brown, 2011).
-The scale was adapted by replacing the words "severe mental illness" with "opioid use".
-The LOF is a rank ordered scale.
-The scale has several statements denoting a familiarity category based on participant experience as either low, medium, or high familiarity ranging from 1 to 11 (1=little familiarity, 7=medium familiarity and 11=most familiarity).
-The lowest level of contact is ranked from 1-5 which is equivalent to passing someone on the street one believes to be a person who used opioids (e.g., "I have observed, in passing, a person I believe may have used opioids").
-Medium LOF ranked between 6-10 describes professional relationship (e.g., "I have worked with a person who has had used opioids at my place of employment").
-The highest level of intimacy is at rank order 11, where a person has a used opioids themselves (e.g., "I use opioids").
-Participants LOF is categorized (low, medium, and high) based on agreement of the highest-ranking statement.
+Prior contact was assessed using the level of familiarity (LOF) Questionnaire (Brown, 2011).
+The scale was adapted by replacing the words 'severe mental illness' with 'opioid use'.
+The LOF is a rank-ordered scale.
+The scale has several statements denoting a familiarity category based on participant experience as either low, medium, or high familiarity ranging from 1 to 11 (1 = little familiarity, 7 = medium familiarity and 11 = most familiarity).
+The lowest level of contact is ranked from 1-5 which is equivalent to passing someone on the street one believes to be a person who used opioids (e.g., 'I have observed, in passing, a person I believe may have used opioids').
+Medium LOF ranked between 6 and 10 describes professional relationship (e.g., 'I have worked with a person who has had used opioids at my place of employment').
+The highest level of intimacy is at rank order 11, where a person has a used opioids themselves (e.g., 'I use opioids').
+Participants LOF is categorised (low, medium, and high) based on the agreement of the highest-ranking statement.